tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/计费方式/按量计费（后付费）_intl_en.md

 </table>

-> ?For more information about billable items and the billing restrictions, please see [Billable Items](https://intl.cloud.tencent.com/document/product/436/33776).
+> ?For more information about billable items and the billing restrictions, see [Billable Items](https://intl.cloud.tencent.com/document/product/436/33776).

 ## Billing Cycle